Industry insights for IFRS 15

 Deloitte and CPA Canada have collaborated to develop a new publication answering some common stakeholder questions relating to IFRS 15.
 Access IFRS 15 Revenue from Contracts with Customers: Your Questions Answered today.

-To access a comprehensive list of IFRS 15 resources on our CFR web site,
+Access a comprehensive list of IFRS 15 resources on our CFR web site.

-To access our recent new revenue recognition standard webcast, please click here.
+Access our recent new revenue recognition standard webcast.

-To access our summaries of the IASB and FASB Joint Transition Resource Group for Revenue Recognition meetings, please click here.
+Access our summaries of the IASB and FASB Joint Transition Resource Group for Revenue Recognition meetings.